Pappulab/damfret_classifier/README.md

 ## TSV Comparator

 Sometimes it is necessary to compare different runs and their resulting `parameters.tsv` (and CSV) files.
 The script `tsv-comparator` provides an easy interface to quickly introspect and compare such runs, e.g. cases where different random seeds were employed in the analysis of the same dataset.
-This comes in handy when testing and developing different
+This tool also comes in handy when testing and developing different classification schemes based on the extracted parameters.

 # API Usage